robgriffin247/strava_discord_leaderboard/README.md

 ### Aim

-Use the Strava API to collect effort counts and PR times for segments on Strava for associated users, then generate a leaderboard generating bot in discord
+Use the Strava API to collect effort counts and PR times for segments on Strava for associated users, then generate a leaderboard generating bot in discord.

-### Steps
+### Ongoing tasks

-Set up connection to Strava API and collect times and effort counts for a given segment
+- Create python code to collect counts and prs for a given segment and rider
+- POC with Alpe du Zwift (id: 17267489) where I should have 50 efforts and a PR of 48:21
+- Integrate with other athletes (team or manual ids)